Birim South District

 Birim South District is one of the thirty-three districts in Eastern Region, Ghana.
 Originally it was formerly part of the then-larger and first Birim South District (with Akim Oda as its capital town) in 1988, which was created from the former Birim District Council, until the western part of the district was split off to create a new Birim South District on 29 February 2008; thus the remaining part has been renamed as Birim Central Municipal District, with Akim Oda as its capital town.
-However on 15 March 2018, the eastern part of the district was split off to become Achiase District; thus the remaining part has been retained as Birim South District.
+However, on 15 March 2018, the eastern part of the district was split off to become Achiase District; thus, the remaining part has been retained as Birim South District.
 The district assembly is located in the southwest part of Eastern Region and has Akim Swedru as its capital town.

 Boundaries

 The Birim South District is located in the south of Eastern Ghana.
-It is bordered on the north east by the Birim Central Municipal District.
+It is bordered on the northeast by the Birim Central Municipal District.
 To the west is the Assin North Municipal District in the Central Region and to the south, the newly created Achiase District and Agona West District, also in the Central Region.